A&A is the collaboration between Australian industrial designer Adam Goodrum and French marquetry artisan Arthur

 In the tradition of 17th century French decorative arts, Parisian Arthur Seigneur has spent the past decade refining his craft.
 A graduate of the prestigious École de la Bonne Graine furniture-making school, he honed his hand as an apprentice first to a harpsichord maker, then to a master restorer.
 But it was while working alongside marquetry artiste Lison de Caunes, grand-daughter of renowned Art Deco designer André Groult, that Seigneur developed the craft which would become his calling: marqueterie de paille – straw marquetry.
 Watch a video about Arthur Seigneur’s straw marquetry on SBS.

-Read more at Wallpaper* magazine here and here, Australian Financial Review magazine, Art Guide, The Design Files, Vogue Living, FT Weekend How to Spend It magazine UK, AFR Life & Leisure, Russian Architecture Digest and Newstrotteur France.
+Read more at Wallpaper* magazine here and here, Dezeen, Australian Financial Review magazine, Art Guide, The Design Files, Vogue Living, FT Weekend How to Spend It magazine UK, AFR Life & Leisure, Architectural Digest Russia, Architectural Digest India.